ducksauz/esp-matter-workshop/README.md

 cd /workspaces/examples/hello_world
 ```

-Configure for target board.
+Configure for the target board.
 We've got support for all the various esp32
 targets in the container, but we're just working with esp32c6 today.

 ```bash